Driving of bicycles, motorbikes & other vehicles on Stuart company business

 - Sending, receiving texts and surfing should only be carried out when the vehicle is stationary and parked in a safe, legal position.

 - A ringing telephone demands instant attention irrespective of road conditions – so calls should only be taken when you are sure it is safe to do so.
-Furthermore, it would be preferred that calls to hand held phones should only be taken through headphones.
+Furthermore, it would be preferred that calls to hand held phones should only be taken through hands free devices.

 FOOD / PARCEL DAMAGE